 International Business Major

-Why Study International Business?
-Economies of countries are becoming more and more interdependent and ompanies now have to deal, either voluntarily or involuntarily, with international issues.
+Why study international business?
+Economies of countries are becoming more and more interdependent and companies now have to deal, either voluntarily or involuntarily, with international issues.
 Successful businesses are aware of events, cultures and regulations outside their own.
 In light of this, it is crucial that managers have a global perspective and a good understanding of the information technology infrastructure needed to conduct business on an international scale.

 What Will I Learn?